mpv-player/mpv/DOCS/man/ao.rst

         tinting the sound with ambisonics or HRTF.
         Channels are dropped when when they are not available as downmixing will be disabled.
 Default: no.

-    .. note:: This driver is not very useful.
-Playing multi-channel audio with it is slow.

 ``pulse``
     PulseAudio audio output driver